 Pet insurance helps protect pet parents against overwhelming vet bills from accidents or illnesses, and can even provide wellness care for an added fee.
-But pet insurance premiums and other associated costs add up, so owners are right to question their actual value.
-Below we review important considerations so you can decide if it’s worth it for you.
+But pet insurance premiums and other associated costs add up, so owners are right to question the actual value.
+Below, we review important considerations so you can decide if it’s worth it for you.

 What Does Pet Insurance Cover?